 Cherry-headed conures are active birds that require a good amount of daily exercise in a safe, "parrot-proof" area outside the cage in order to stay in top condition.
 Two hours each day is a minimum amount of exercise, and four hours is more optimal.

 Common health issues with cherry-headed conures include:

 - Conure bleeding syndrome (CBS): A disease of unknown origin that causes unusual and unexpected bleeding.
 The prescribed treatment is usually vitamins.

-- Respiratory problems caused by fungal infections (Aspirgillosis).
-Its sometimes treated with antifungal drugs.
+- Respiratory problems: Usually caused by fungal infections (Aspirgillosis), it is sometimes treated with antifungal drugs.
 This is a serious problem best avoided by making sure bedding and feed are never allowed to become damp and moldy.
 Some experts advise never to feed parrots peanuts, which may carry the fungus.

-- Bacterial infections, which may cause respiratory problems and general decline.
+- Bacterial infections: These may cause respiratory problems and general decline.
 Treatment is with antibiotics; prevention is by keeping cages and your bird scrupulously clean.

 More Pet Bird Species and Further Research

 The cherry-headed conure is one of several conures popular with pet owners.
 Check out these other small parrots: